 A blog is a website that’s regularly updated, run by one person or a small group, and is normally written in a laid-back style.

 Portfolio websites are sites devoted to showing examples of past work.
-Service providers who want to show potential clients the quality of the work they provide can use a portfolio website to collect some of the best samples of past work they’ve done.
-This type of website is simpler to build than a business website and more focused on a particular task: collecting work samples.
+Service providers who want to show potential clients the quality of the work they provide, can use a portfolio website to collect some of the best samples of past work they’ve done.
+This type of website is simpler to build than a business website, and is more focused on a particular task: collecting work samples.

 Brochure websites are a simplified form of business websites.
-For businesses that know they need an online presence, but don’t want to invest a lot into it (maybe you’re confident you’ll continue to get most of your business from other sources), a simple brochure site that includes just a few pages that lay out the basics of what you do and provide contact information may be enough for you.
+For businesses that know they need an online presence, but don’t want to invest a lot into it (maybe you’re confident you’ll continue to get most of your business from other sources), a simple brochure site that includes just a few pages that lay out the basics of what they and provide contact information, may be enough.